designsystemau/steering-committee/CHARTER.md

 - To continue to make the Australian Government Design System the best design system for government.
 - To provide permanent ongoing management of and support for Australian Government Design System, ensuring it will remain a viable solution for existing and future users.
-- To be a centralised place for framework adaptations and tooling for Australian Government Design System.
+- To provide a centralised place for framework adaptations and tooling for Australian Government Design System.

 ## Responsibilities of TSC